Investors to focus on inflation data in the week ahead | www.lokmattimes.com

 However, headline inflation remains above the US central bank’s target.
 FIIs selling has moderated but inflows continue to be muted on concerns of an elevated interest rate and a global slowdown, he said.

-Week ahead, focus will be on inflation data of the US and India, India's October inflation is expected to ease to 4.8 from 5 per cent, while the US inflation is expected to remain steady.
+Week ahead, focus will be on inflation data US and India, India's October inflation is expected to ease to 4.8 from 5 per cent, while US inflation is expected to remain steady.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app